cylc/cylc-admin/docs/proposal-task-expire.md

 without running to achieve completion, and finished-but-incomplete tasks were force-expired without re-running to achieve completion.

+Note this would also make sense in the context of getting rid of `:expire` as a task output.

 I don't think anyone is deeply invested in expired as a state.